-Support all families in T/E in understanding their student’s reading needs, understanding their progress and ensuring they have the appropriate resources to do so.
+Support all families in PA in understanding their student’s reading needs, understanding their progress and ensuring they have the appropriate resources to do so.

-Ensure TESD administers scientifically-based, objective, norm-referenced, universal benchmark reading screenings for all K-6 grade students and scientifically-based dyslexia screening for all K-2 grade students, including any new students to the district, in order to identify and address any students with specific reading challenges.
+Ensure PA administers scientifically-based, objective, norm-referenced, universal benchmark reading screenings for all K-6 grade students and scientifically-based dyslexia screening for all K-2 grade students in order to identify and address any students with specific reading challenges.

 Ensure that a scientifically-based supplemental reading program based in synthetic phonics is implemented in grades K-3 to support the development of phonemic awareness and phonics.